gabors-data-analysis/gabors-data-analysis.github.io/_pages/one-page-summary.md

 This textbook was written to be a *complete course* in data analysis.
 Key type programs/courses adopting have been:
 * Graduate (MA, MSc) programs in Economics, Finance, Business Analytics / Applied Data Science, Marketing.
 May be covered in a single academic year.
 * Undergraduate programs (BA, BSc) with a Major in Economics, Accounting and Finance, Analytics, Management.
 Covered partially or over two years.
-* Phd / academic masters in Economics, Manageement.
+* Phd in Business, Management, Public Policy, Economics.
 Used as additional material for data analytical skills.

 Typical course names are:
 * Econometrics, Applied econometrics, Causal inference, Quantitative Methods, Research Methods, Data Analysis, Business Analytics, Applied data science